fbpx

 Ian Jacobs

-General Manager, THE FISH HOUSE AND ATLAS OYSTER HOUSE
+GENERAL MANAGER, THE FISH HOUSE AND ATLAS OYSTER HOUSE

 Jacobs was born in Lafayette, Louisiana.
 After several moves, including Hawaii, his family moved to Pensacola in 1989 when his father became an Electronic Warfare Instructor at Corry Station.
 Jacobs graduated from Escambia High School 1997 and joined the Navy in 1998.
 After being stationed in Chicago for boot camp and Connecticut for submariner school, he was sent to Norfolk, Virginia to report for submariner duty and was station on the USS Montpelier for 3 years.
 After his enlistment, Jacobs came back to Pensacola and attended the University of West Florida where he studied Hospitality.
 After graduating, he went to work for Innisfree Hotels and worked his way up to Assistant General Manager where he gained 20 years of hospitality experience.
 Jacobs started working for Great Southern in 2013, and continues to lead our team as General Manager.